 Affordability is subjective.
-However, tracked over time, NapaSan can evaluate whether the sewer service charges (SSCs) are becoming more or less affordable as compared to median household incomes (MHI) for the Napa County, using U.S. Census Bureau data.
+However, tracked over time, NapaSan can evaluate whether the sewer service charges (SSCs) are becoming more or less affordable for the community as compared to median household incomes (MHI) for the Napa County, using U.S. Census Bureau data.
 The U.S. EPA's 1997 Financial Capability Assessment established that communities with sewer charges between 0% and 1% of MHI have a "low" financial burden, between 1% and 2% of MHI have a "medium" burden, and over 2% as having a "high" burden.

-The SSC as a percentage of Median Household Income (MHI) went up from FY07 to FY09, as expected, given the 15% annual fee increases during this time.
-The SSC as a ratio of MHI has remained steady for the past seven years at a rate well within the "low" financial burden range.
-The increase in SSC rates approved by the Board in March 2016 did result in a slight increase in FY17 (from 0.68% to 0.74%), but is expected to remain below 1% of MHI for the next several years.
+The SSC as a ratio of MHI has remained steady for the past ten years at a rate well within the "low" financial burden range.
+The increase in SSC rates approved by the Board in March 2016 did result in a slight increase in FY17, FY18, FY19, and FY20 (from 0.68% to 0.77%), but is expected to remain below 1% of MHI for the next several years.